emiliebarnard/python-pet/README.md

 # PythonPet
-A Python-based tamagotchi-like pet for your command line
+a pet powered by Python for your command line